-This evidence shows that the most important reason for immigrants' behavior was their negative experiences with private institutions, including the so-called "immigrant banks" in the United States.
-These were not actually banks at all, but persons or establishments that offered deposit-type services in conjunction with other business (saloons, grocery stores, steamship bookings, remittances to foreign countries).
-The list of locations investigated by the Immigrant Commission in 1910, while it did not claim to be a complete census, was presumably representative and it includes many of the same industrial towns in the East and Middle West that were notable for their subsequent success in collecting postal deposits.
-The Commission also noted that the clientele of these "immigrant banks" was concentrated among immigrants from Southern and Eastern

-Europe.
-In contrast, immigrants from the United Kingdom, Northern and Western Europe, and from China and Japan were not much involved.
-"15 The Commission's adverse report was well publicized in the foreign-language press of the time, and also led to legislation that restricted the activities of such "banks," doubtless providing an extra boost to the new postal savings system's attraction for new Americans.
+This evidence shows that the most important reason for immigrants' behavior was their negative experiences with private institutions, including the "immigrant banks" in the United States.
+These were not actually banks at all, but persons or establishments that offered deposit-type services in conjunction with other business (saloons, grocery stores, steamship bookings, and remittances to foreign countries).
+The list of locations investigated by the Immigration Commission in 1910, while it did not claim to be a complete census, was presumably representative and includes many of the same industrial towns in the East and Midwest that were notable for their subsequent success in collecting postal deposits.
+The commission also noted that the clientele of these "immigrant banks" was concentrated among immigrants from southern and eastern Europe.
+In contrast, immigrants from the United Kingdom, northern and western Europe, and from China and Japan were not much involved.15 The commission's adverse report was well publicized in the foreign-language press of the time, and also led to legislation that restricted the activities of such "banks," doubtless providing an extra boost to the new postal savings system's attraction for new Americans.
 Coincidentally, the outbreak of World War I in Europe disrupted the flow of remittances to some countries, likely reducing competition from this source.

-In later years, when commercial bankers became more concerned about competition from postal savings, data were assembled to show that the geographical argument for postal savings depositories was becoming even less valid as time went on.
-In 1935, they found that only 21% of depositories were in towns that did not have private banks with savings departments, and 9% of these were within 15 miles of a town with such facilities.
-16 In the early 1950s, the proportion in bankless towns had gone down to 17%.
-Only in North Dakota were more than 10% of postal deposits in bankless towns.
-Countrywide, fully 98% of postal savings accounts were in communities that did have banks.17 Even the system's role in serving immigrants seems to have disappeared by the mid-1930s, according to the A.B.A.'s account.18 This they attributed to the declining flow of immigration to the United States, especially after restrictive quotas were introduced in 1924, which meant that the average foreign-born had been in the country for a longer time, and had acquired more familiarity with U.S. institutions, compared to the early years of postal savings.
+In later years, when commercial bankers became more concerned about competition from postal savings, data were assembled to show that the geographical argument for postal savings depositories was becoming even less valid as time passed.
+In 1935, the ABA (1937) found that only 21 percent of depositories were in towns that did not have private banks with savings departments, and 9 percent of these were within 15 miles of a town with such facilities.
+In the early 1950s, the proportion in bankless towns had dropped to 17 percent.
+Only in North Dakota were more than 10 percent of postal deposits in bankless towns.
+Nationwide, fully 98 percent of postal savings accounts were in communities that had banks.
+16 Even the system's role in serving immigrants seems to have disappeared by the mid-1930s, according to the ABA's account.
+17 This they attributed to the declining flow of immigration to the United States, especially after restrictive quotas were introduced in 1924, which meant that the average foreign-born inhabitant had been in the country for a longer time, and had acquired more familiarity with U.S. institutions, compared to the early years of postal savings.
 Both the spread of private intermediaries, and the lessened needs of immigrants, were advanced as reasons why the postal system was no longer needed, and played a role in the eventual decision to abolish it.

-15 U.S. Immigration Commission (1910), p.
-14. The Report noted that while there were banks that primarily served Japanese immigrants in California, these were properly licensed banks and not the subject of problems like those of the "immigrant banks."
+^{15.} See the U.S. Immigration Commission (1910).
+The commission noted that while some banks primarily served Japanese immigrants in California, these were properly licensed and not the subject of problems like those of the "immigrant banks."